-- Visits to private and public collections offer an opportunity to see ceramics not always available to the public.
-Sometimes there is a small charge – and on occasion we arrange a lunch as part of the event to allow more time for discussion and socialising.
+We have a summer visit in June or early July, either to a private collection or a museum, or both on occasions, that offer an opportunity to see ceramics not always available to the public.
+There is usually a small charge for this – and often we arrange a lunch and refreshments as part of the event to allow more time for discussion and socialising.